 Determining the Appropriate Surrogate and the Goals of Care

-Almeda has lost decisional capacity and left no advance directives.
-Barney, her long time friend, has been her unofficial substitute decision maker.
-Almeda has developed a stage IV sacral decubitus, now colonized with multiple resistant staphylococcus areus and pneumonia with heart failure.
+Almeda has lost decisional capacity and left no advance directive.
+Barney, her longtime friend, has been her unofficial substitute decision maker.
+Almeda has developed a stage IV sacral decubitus, now colonized with multiple resistant staphylococcus aureus and pneumonia with heart failure.
 She is now in the intensive care unit.

 For two weeks, Alameda has been on the ventilator and fed with a gastric feeding tube.
-During this time she as been treated with high dose cardiovascular drugs and Vancomycin antibiotic.
+During this time, she has been treated with high dose cardiovascular drugs and Vancomycin antibiotic.
 There has been no progress in the heart failure or pneumonia.
 Although stoic, Almeda shows clear signs of pain when moved about for care.